websockets/ws/doc/ws.md

 ### WS_ERR_UNSUPPORTED_MESSAGE_LENGTH

-A message was received with a length longer than the maximum supported length for this endpoint.
+A message was received with a length longer than the maximum supported length, as configured by the `maxPayload` option.

+### WS_ERR_UNSUPPORTED_DATA_PAYLOAD_LENGTH

+A data frame was received with a length longer the max supported length (2^53-1, due to JavaScript language limitations).

 ### WS_ERR_INVALID_CONTROL_PAYLOAD_LENGTH

-A control frame with an unexpectedly long payload was received.
+A control frame with an invalid payload length was received.

 ### WS_ERR_INVALID_UTF8